singlestore-labs/demo-ridesharing-sim/README.md

 - `/riders`: Get current rider information.
 - `/drivers`: Get current driver information.
 - `/cities`: Get list of cities.

+Not that the `city` query parameter can be used to filter results for a specific city in each of these requests.

 ### Configuration